arungudelli/angularjswiki/content/en/fontawesome/fa-book-reader.md

-## Rotate Book Reader Icon using fa-rotate-x
+## Rotate fa-book-reader Icon using fa-rotate-x
 To rotate the font awesome icon fa-book-reader, Use fa-rotate-x class

 Where 'x' represents degree of rotation.